-Newest way to Vape looks like a computer flash drive
+Newest way to vape looks like a computer flash drive

-(WXYZ) - A small device is causing big trouble for teens, their parents and their school.
-It looks like a computer flash drive.
-But look again - it is an E-Cigarette or a Vape.
+A small device is causing big trouble for teens, parents and schools.
+It looks like a computer flash drive, but look again - it is an e-cigarette or a vape.

-It is a Juul.
-It is likely well known among the teens in a high school near you or they soon will learn about it.

-Because they are not controlled, Juul and Vaping have a huge marketing advantage over cigarettes as the Tobacco Control Act of 2009 bans flavors to reduce the number of children who start to smoke.
+Because they are not controlled, Juuls and vaping have a huge marketing advantage over cigarettes as the Tobacco Control Act of 2009 bans flavors to reduce the number of children who start to smoke.

 Juuling is not as harsh to inhale, it comes in fruit and other flavors, it does not create an odor and it does not create smoke.